 For more than 125 years, the United States has set this day aside to honor the working men and women who get up every day, make their way to work and, through what they do, provide the American economic engine the fuel tit needs to keep moving onward and upward.

-With that in mind we offer this bit of advice to our companies/employers and an up-and-coming labor force which hasn’t yet found its foothold to be able to make an honest day’s wage for an honest day’s work.
+And we offer this bit of advice to an up-and-coming labor force which hasn’t yet found its foothold and which, for whatever reason doesn’t fully understand the privilege it really is to work, to be able to make an honest day’s wage for an honest day’s work.

 That advice is:

-• For both workers and employers: Give every day your work everything you have;
+• Give every day your work everything you have;

-• For workers, don’t go to work thinking your employer owes you a living — work to earn it; for companies, don’t think of workers as just “personnel” and an expense item on a budget;
+• Don’t go to work thinking your employer owes you a living — work to earn it;

-• To workers, respect your customers and understand the age-old rule that they are always right; to employers, respect your employees, and remember that as the people who actually do the work, value their views and input;
+• Respect your customers and understand the age-old rule that they are always right;

-• For both workers and employers, courtesy should be second nature and always exhibited;
+• Courtesy should be second nature and always exhibited;

-• For workers, strive for your best and give it to those who’ve put their trust in you; if you are the company, operate in a way that deserves that trust; and
+• Strive for your best and give it to those who’ve put their trust in you;

 You, the working men and women of this country, are what makes business and industry strong, you are the backbone.
 And, if that backbone is weak, then so is the economy which you drive.

-Let us, as workers here in Madison County and across America, earn the right to be honored and earn the right to be called a great American worker.
+Let us, as workers, earn the right to be honored and earn the right to be called a great American worker.

 RECOMMENDED FOR YOU